nikitavoloboev/data/operating-systems/operating-systems.md

 - [Cyjon](https://github.com/Blackend/Cyjon) - Simple, clean, multi-tasking operating system written in pure assembly language for 64-bit processors from the AMD64 family.
 - [Contiki](https://github.com/contiki-os/contiki) - Open source operating system that runs on tiny low-power microcontrollers.
 - [OSv](http://osv.io/) - Modular unikernel designed to run applications securely on micro-VMs . ([Code](https://github.com/cloudius-systems/osv)) ([HN](https://news.ycombinator.com/item?id=25397525)) ([HN 2](https://news.ycombinator.com/item?id=25405672))
+- [Rumprun](https://github.com/rumpkernel/rumprun) - Uses rump kernels to provide the Rumprun unikernel.
+Rumprun works on not only on hypervisors such as KVM and Xen, but also on bare metal.
+- [Rump Kernels](http://rumpkernel.org/) - Enable you to build the software stack you need without forcing you to reinvent the wheels.
+- [mOS](https://github.com/MQuy/mos) - Unix-like operating system developed from scratch and aims to POSIX compliant.

 ## Notes